Generalized Few-shot Semantic Segmentation: Experiments

 We note that the results of novel mIoU in Table \ref{tab:compare_fsseg_new} are under the GFS-Seg setting and thus they are lower than that reported in the papers of these FS-Seg models.
 This discrepancy is caused by different settings.
 In GFS-Seg, models are required to identify all classes in a given testing image, including both base and novel classes, while in FS-Seg, models only need to find the pixels belonging to one specific novel class with support samples that provide the prior knowledge of what the target class is.
 Therefore, it is much harder to identify the novel classes under the interference of the base classes in GFS-Seg.

-More specifically, the main reason that FS-Seg models fall short is that the episodic training scheme of FS-Seg only focuses on adapting models to be discriminative between background and foreground, where the decision boundary for each episode only lies between one target class and the background in each query sample.
+More specifically, the main reason that FS-Seg models fall short is that the episodic training/testing schemes of FS-Seg only focus on adapting models to be discriminative between background and foreground, where the decision boundary for each episode only lies between one target class and the background in each query sample.
 Also, FS-Seg requires query images to contain the classes provided by support samples, while GFS-Seg distinguishes between not only multiple novel classes but also all possible base classes simultaneously without the prior knowledge of what classes are contained in query samples.
-Moreover, to maintain the high generalization ability on unseen novel classes in FS-Seg, both CANet and PFENet fix their backbones during training, causing poor adaptation in the complex scenarios of GFS-Seg where the multi-class labeling is required.
-Therefore it is not surprising that even though PFENet is a powerful framework in FS-Seg, it achieves the worst total mIoU results in both 1- and 5-shot GFS-Seg settings in Table~\ref{tab:compare_fsseg_new}.
-The reproduced results of these models in FS-Seg are placed in the supplementary.
+Moreover, to maintain the high generalization ability on unseen novel classes in FS-Seg, both CANet, SCL and PFENet fix their backbones during training, causing poor adaptation in the complex scenario of GFS-Seg that requires multi-class labeling.